aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-bytes/_index.md

 ### Q5: Can I use a temporary license for Aspose.BarCode for .NET?

 A5: Yes, you can obtain a temporary license for Aspose.BarCode for .NET from [here](https://purchase.aspose.com/temporary-license/).

+## Frequently Asked Questions

+**Q: How do I **read DataMatrix barcode** after creating it?**
+A: Use the `BarCodeReader` class with `DecodeType.DataMatrix` as shown in Step 5 and Step 6 of the code example.

+**Q: Can I change the size of the generated PNG?**
+A: Yes, adjust `gen.Parameters.Barcode.XDimension.Pixels` or set `ImageWidth` and `ImageHeight` parameters before calling `Save`.

+**Q: What if I need to encode text instead of bytes?**
+A: Switch the encode mode to `DataMatrixEncodeMode.Text` and provide the string you want to encode.

+**Q: Is there a way to hide the human‑readable text on the barcode?**
+A: Set `gen.Parameters.Barcode.CodeTextParameters.ShowCodeText = false` to hide the display text.

+**Q: Does Aspose.BarCode support .NET Core?**
+A: Absolutely— the library works with .NET Core, .NET 5, .NET 6, and later versions.

+---

+**Last Updated:** 2026-01-25
+**Tested With:** Aspose.BarCode 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}